Martinsburg, West Virginia: Economy

 Major private employers in and around Martinsburg include Quad/Graphics, Ecolab, Orgill, Macy's, and FedEx.
 In February 2015, it was announced that Procter & Gamble planned to build a $500 million facility near the city.

 The city also has numerous federal government employers, including the Internal Revenue Service (IRS), U.S. Coast Guard C5ISC-Kearneysville, U.S. Coast Guard National Maritime Center, Bureau of Alcohol, Tobacco, Firearms, and Explosives, and the Martinsburg VA Medical Center.

 The Martinsburg IRS Facility, one of the two Enterprise Computing Centers of the Internal Revenue Service (the other is in Memphis, Tennessee), processes most of the country's electronically filed tax documents from businesses, and about one-third of electronically filed tax returns.

-The area is also home to the 167th Airlift Wing of the West Virginia Air National Guard, based in Eastern WV Regional Airport.

 Martinsburg had its own automobile company from 1912 to 1922, called Norwalk, which assembled the longest-made known cars to be built in the state of West Virginia.

+Martinsburg Mall was an 670,000 square foot enclosed shopping mall situated along Interstate 81.
+It opened in 1991 and the mall became a regional and retail hub for the area.
+The property was renamed to Foxcroft Town Center and it closed in 2016 for a redevelopment into an open-air shopping center.